-She got back into cycling in the fall of 2013 because of cyclocross and then started racing road again shortly after.
-Since then, she has 2 masters World Championships on the track and 18 Nationals on the road, track, cyclocross and mountain bike.
-She is still racing full time while her oldest is at Northwestern University and her youngest is a senior in high school.
+Kimberly returned to cycling in the fall of 2013 racing cyclocross and then started racing road again shortly after.
+Since then, she has 2 masters World Championships on the track and 22 Masters National the titles on the road, track, cyclocross and mountain bike.
+This 53 year old is still racing full time while her oldest is at Northwestern University and her youngest is at Colorado State University.
 She lives in Tulsa and also works as a cycling coach and personal trainer.